APPLY NOW FOR FALL JOBS

 • Provides relevant hyperlinks and sidebar information to the section editor.

-• Discusses story, photo ideas directly with the assigned photographer(s)/videographer.
+• Discusses story and photo ideas directly with the assigned photographer(s)/videographer.

-• You must have at least a 2.5 GPA, but preference is given to applicants with 3.0 and above.
+• Must have at least a 2.5 GPA, but preference is given to applicants with 3.0 and above.
+The reason: The Beacon is a serious commitment and may not be a good fit for applicants who are struggling with their academics.

 APPLY NOW